-During the American Revolution, Adams helped draft the Articles of Confederation, which reflected his fears of a centrally controlled federal government.
+During the Revolution, Adams helped draft the Articles of Confederation, which reflected his fears of a centrally controlled federal government.
 He returned to Boston and helped pass the Massachusetts constitution.

-Despite his misgivings, he eventually supported Massachusetts’ ratification of the U.S. Constitution.
+Despite his misgivings, he eventually supported Massachusetts’ ratification of the new U.S. Constitution.
 As Americans began to divide themselves along party lines, Adams aligned himself with the Whig Party, instead of the Federalist Party led by John Adams.

 Samuel Adams: The American Revolution, The Colonial Williamsburg Foundation.